How doomscrolling can affect your mood and sleep

 1. How doomscrolling increases anxiety

-A new phenomenon (and word) to come out of this shared experience is "doomscrolling."
-It's when you can't stop reading negative news for hours at a time.
-Wanting to stay informed is completely normal, but living in a state of bad news can harm your mental health.
+Doomscrolling is when you can't stop reading negative news for hours at a time.
+While doomscrolling during a crisis is understandable, living in a state of bad news can increase anxiety.

 When you're in a funk, your body wants to stay there.
 Think of it as negative inertia: You continue to feel down because your actions (like doomscrolling) are reinforcing your foul mood.

 "A common technique in dialectical behavior therapy is to act opposite to your current emotion," says Amber Bond, PA-C, Psychiatry.
 "If you're in a doomsday mindset, do something fun."

 Watch a funny movie, eat some tasty ice cream, talk to a close friend or go for a stroll outside.
 The important thing is to choose a positive action that makes you feel good.
 When you act and feel in control, your mental health will follow.
 And try to avoid doomscrolling – especially late at night.

 2. Can't sleep?
 Blame blue light

 If you're having trouble sleeping at night, is blue light from your phone to blame?
 Browsing social media or watching TV right before bed can mess up your sleep schedule.

 "The blue light from your phone at night interrupts your circadian rhythm," says optometrist Muriel Jepsen, OD.
 "The blue light from screens tells your body to decrease melatonin, the sleep chemical, making it harder to fall asleep."